 2. Wine Destinations in South America: Chile

 The Santiago region of Chile is known for the French grape varieties grown and made into Cabernet Sauvignon, Merlot, and Chardonnay.
 The area’s most famous wine is Carménère.
 This red wine has a unique peppery flavor which will please even the most discerning of palates.
 A taste sensation, the wines of Chile have their own special flavor.

 At the heart of Santiago’s central valley lies the Colchagua Valley.
 Here the visitor can go on many wine tours to experience the delights of Chilean wine.
 The Lapostolle Residence in the Colchagua Valley arranges tours to maximize visitors’ wine-tasting experience, as does the Viña Vik Hotel and Spa.

 3. Wine Destinations in South America: Uruguay

 The wine production region of Uruguay is small compared to other countries.
 The vineyards are established and produce quality Cabernet Sauvignon, Sauvignon Blanc, Chardonnay, and Viognier.
 Some wine farms lie close to the capital, Montevideo.
 This allows tourists to enjoy the excitement of city life with a brief ride out to some of the continent’s best wines.

-For those wishing to stay at in the heart of the Winelands and enjoy their sumptuous delights, consider one of these hotels.
+For those wishing to stay in the heart of the Winelands and enjoy their sumptuous delights, consider one of these hotels.
 The Garzon Hotel Maldonado, Narbona Wine Lodge, and Estancia VIK Jose Ignacio in Punta del Este offer luxury accommodation and wine tours.
 These are further away from the capital and offer tourists a peaceful, serene experience accompanied by exceptional wines.